 So after one final round of sampling (this time flakes from a cup) we were to bid goodbye to our guide.
 He pointed us in the direction of the chocolate factory outlet.

 Okay, so there’s the real reason they let all the tourists in: to sell them some of that life-saving product.
-The prices are lower than recommended retail, with the chance to buy some plain-wrapped factory seconds.
+The prices were lower than recommended retail, with the chance to buy some plain-wrapped factory seconds.
 There was also a great selection of chocolate hampers and gifts.

 Not-so Chocolate Merchandise